- Application and Process of Policy

-10.1 A female staff member who is certified by a registered medical practitioner to be unable to work due to a pregnancy-related illness is entitled to unpaid special maternity leave.
-She may use personal leave or accrued annual or long service leave (where other leave has exhausted) to cover this period until six (6) weeks prior to the expected date of birth, at which time paid maternity leave will commence.
+7.1 A female staff member who is certified by a registered medical practitioner to be unable to work due to a pregnancy-related illness is entitled to unpaid special parental leave.
+She may use personal leave, accrued annual or long service leave (where other leave has exhausted) to cover this period until six (6) weeks prior to the expected date of birth, at which time paid parental leave shall commence.

 (ii) Where practicable, transfer the staff member to a safe job at her existing rate of pay.

 7.3 If reasonable adjustments or a transfer to a safe job are not practicable options, the staff member may be required to take leave for the period certified as necessary by a registered medical practitioner.
 This leave will be taken as paid extraordinary leave until six (6) weeks prior to the expected date of birth.

 7.4 If a pregnant staff member is temporarily transferred to flexible working arrangements, including part-time employment, immediately prior to taking parental leave, the leave will be paid at the salary rate paid immediately prior to this transfer if the transfer was associated with the pregnancy.
 The staff member is entitled to return to the position they held immediately before such arrangements were made.

 8.1 A staff member who is absent on parental leave is required to provide a minimum of four (4) weeks written notice to their nominated supervisor, advising them of their intention or non-intention to return to work following the period of parental leave.